ModelEarth/localsite/start/features.md

 ## Integration between Websites

-<a href="https://github.com/modelearth/localsite/" target="_parent">The Localsite Framework</a> is designed to allow easier integration between multiple Github repos by using hash values to share settings.
+<a href="https://github.com/modelearth/localsite/" target="_parent">The Localsite Framework</a> is designed to allow easier integration between Github submodule repos by using hash values to share settings.

 **hashChangeEvent** - triggers independent widgets when the URL hash is changed both programmatically and by the user.